-Anti-aging food your skin loves
+Anti-aging food your skin loves by Mike Reid

 Thinning dry skin, wrinkles, age spots, sagging, benign growths - how your skin ages will depend on your health, lifestyle, sun exposure, heredity factors, and personal habits such as smoking and drinking alcohol.